miroslavpejic85/mirotalksfu/README.md

 </div>

-<p align="center">Free WebRTC - SFU - Simple, Secure, Scalable Real-Time Video Conferences with support for up to 8k resolution and 60fps.
-It's compatible with all major browsers and platforms</p>
+<p align="center"><strong>MiroTalk SFU</strong> stands for <strong>Selective Forwarding Unit</strong>, built on <a href="https://mediasoup.org" target="_blank">Mediasoup</a>, a powerful media server that routes video/audio streams between participants.
+It offers a rich set of features for WebRTC meetings, webinars, and more.
+Simple, Secure, Scalable Real-Time Video Conferences with support for up to 8K resolution and 60fps.
+It's compatible with all major browsers and platforms.</p>

 <hr />

 <p align="center">
-    <a href="https://sfu.mirotalk.com/">Explore MiroTalk SFU</a>
+    <strong><a href="https://sfu.mirotalk.com/">Explore MiroTalk SFU</a></strong>
 </p>

 <hr />